EA has been focused on refreshing The Sims 4 with expansions such as Snowy Escape, because of this we haven't heard much regarding The Sims 5.

 Unfortunately, there is no talk of a release date any time soon, so it's very unlikely we will be seeing The Sims 5 released this year.

-The most likely course of action for EA will be to release it early 2021, but there is no fixed release date as of yet.
+The most likely course of action for EA will be to release it later this year or in 2022, but there is no fixed release date as of yet.

 PlayStation Magazine hints at 2021 release?